NasjonaltBakkeSegment/download_from_CDSE/README.md

-# Download_Copernicus_Dataspace
+# download_from_CDSE

-Code to make a list of products from Copernicus Dataspace and then download them. https://dataspace.copernicus.eu/
+Code to make a JSON of products from Copernicus Data Space Ecosystem and then download them. https://dataspace.copernicus.eu/